-3. Under HTTP Proxy at the bottom, tap on Configure Proxy.
+3. Under HTTP Proxy scroll down and tap on Configure Proxy.

-5. Once input, go back to the network's WiFi settings to save your changes.
+5. Once input, return to the network's WiFi settings to save your changes.

 Test a Proxy Connection

-Proxy servers are invisible intermediaries that work in the background.
-Once you've completed setting one up, you might want to check whether it actually works and if your connection has been reliably anonymized.
-An easy way to do this is with WhatIsMyIPAdress.com ⇱, by seeing whether the displayed IP address for your connection matches that of the proxy server.
+Proxy servers are invisible intermediaries that work behind the scenes.
+After you've set one up, you might want to check whether it actually works and if your connection has been reliably anonymized.
+An easy way to do this is with WhatIsMyIPAdress.com.
+There, you'll see whether the displayed IP address for your connection matches that of the proxy server.
 Only if they do is your connection correctly configured.

 Slow Proxy Connection

-More reliable connections, frequent IP address changes, and enhanced anonymity online.
-If these sound appealing to you, VPN services might be an option worth looking into.
-They don't only conceal your IP address in order to help you circumvent geo-restrictions, but also encrypt your entire Internet connection, effectively warding off digital snoops.
+Would you like more reliable connections, the ability to change your IP address often, and greater online anonymity?
+If so, VPN services might be an option worth looking into.
+They don't just hide your IP address to help you circumvent geo-restrictions, but also encrypt your entire Internet connection, shielding you from digital snoops.

 EXPERTE.com's Top Pick: NordVPN

-In our exhaustive assessment of 22 leading VPN providers, we compared their performance, features, and security, among other factors.
-First place went to NordVPN: The Panama-based provider combines speed, user-friendliness, and a hefty collection of features in an excellent package that won't break the bank.
+In our exhaustive assessment of 27 leading VPNs, we compared performance, features, and security, among other factors.
+First place went to NordVPN: The Panama-based provider combines speed, user-friendliness, and a huge assortment of features in an excellent package that won't break the bank.